nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 4. WHMCS Admin > Addons > Proxmox VE for WHMCS > Add an IP Pool
 5. WHMCS Admin > Config > Products/Services > New Service (create offering)
 6. " " > Newly-added Service > Tab 3 > **SAVE** (links Module Plan to WHMCS Service type)

-> Note: At the moment, the new Connection Test in WHMCS shows an empty red box.
-Try an action to test.

 ## 🥽 noVNC: Console Tunnel (Client Area) 🥽